aahadi/aahadi/README.md

 <h4 style="color:blue"> My Data Science Journey </h4>

-I started playing around with data for in a methodological manner for the first time as a casual academic in 2011.
+I started playing around with data in a methodological manner for the first time in 2011 and as a casual academic in Sydney.

-I started learning t